 MBBS (Hons), FRACGP, AFHEA, MMed (UQ)

-Dr Heba Azer is a lecturer and convenor of the primary care course at UNSW school of clinical medicine, Rural clinical campus, Wagga Wagga.
+Dr Heba Azer is currently a senior lecturer and convenor of the primary care course at UNSW School of Clinical Medicine, Rural Clinical Campus, Wagga Wagga.

-She is also a practicing General practitioner who has a strong passion for teaching the future generation of doctors.
-Heba has been affiliated with UNSW for so many years as a principal supervisor for medical students undertaking their clinical attachments in general practice and also a lecturer at the local Rural medical school.
+She is also a practising general practitioner who has a strong passion for teaching the future generation of doctors.
+Heba has been affiliated with UNSW for so many years as a principal GP supervisor for medical students undertaking their clinical attachments in general practice and also a lecturer at the local Rural medical school.

-Dr Azer grew up in Cairo, Egypt and straight after completing her Bachelor of Medicine and Surgery with honours in 2003, she moved to Australia to live and complete all her post-graduate training.
-She obtained her Fellowship of The Royal Australian College of General Practice in 2012.
+Dr Azer grew up in Cairo, Egypt and following her competition of Bachelor of Medicine and Surgery with honours in 2003, Heba moved to Australia to live and complete all her post-graduate training.
+She obtained her Fellowship from The Royal Australian College of General Practice in 2012.

-In 2020, Dr Azer completed master degree (MMed) in the field of skin cancer medicine from the University of QLD and was awarded Dean's commendations for academic excellence.
-Her interest in high education has lead her to seek further professional development in this area, and she has become an Associate Fellow of the Higher Education Academy, Advance High Education UK (AFHEA).
+In 2020, Dr Azer completed master degree (MMed) in the field of skin cancer medicine from the University of QLD and was awarded Dean's commendations for Academic Excellence.
+Her interest in high education has led her to seek further professional development in this area, and she has become an Associate Fellow of the Higher Education Academy, Advance High Education UK (AFHEA).

 I am currently involved in the delivery of and teaching Phase 3 Primary care course contents.
 I also facilitate and teach some tutorials for Phase 2 medical students at the campus.

 I supervise medical students undertaking clinical attachments in general practice.

 One of my areas of expertise is teaching about skin cancer diagnosis using dermatoscopy and skin cancer prevention for both undergraduate and post graduate students.